Netflix: Weakening Subscribers Cause Bearish Tilt (NASDAQ:NFLX)

 The most disappointing guidance metric was global streaming paid net additions are expected to decline 2 million compared to Q1, resulting in an estimated ~219.64 million subscribers.
 I believe this will be a large overhang on the stock for the next quarter as investors will weigh growth opportunities against a competitive streaming market.

-Paid Subscribers Becoming an Issue?
+Paid Subscribers Becoming An Issue?

 Admittedly, global streaming net additions can be a challenging metric to forecast, especially in light of the Russia and Ukraine crisis, increased competition, and a competitive streaming industry.
 Even with the 700k impact from winding down their Russia operations, the net additions during Q1 were very underwhelming and their guidance for Q2 could cause investors to be cautious around future growth.